AdguardTeam/LegalDocs/adguard-wallet.com/privacy/app.html.md

 - **Wallet Data Handling:** We temporarily process wallet addresses during API interactions to support essential app functionality.
 This occurs when AdGuard is used with default settings, which you are free to customize or disable at any time.
 - **User Preference Settings:** Your chosen preferences and configuration details are processed strictly to deliver our services.
 This data is generally stored locally on your device.
 If synchronization across devices is enabled, the data is encrypted in such a way that only your approved devices can decrypt it.
 - **Optional Feedback Submissions:** We only collect comments, feedback, or survey answers if you willingly decide to provide them.
-Analytics and Usage Metrics: With your permission (through MetaMetrics), we collect data about how you use the AdGuard Wallet App to help improve its features.
-This information is pseudonymized and not connected to any personally identifiable data unless you explicitly request otherwise.
-You may turn off this feature at any time.
 - **Device Identifier Data:** If you activate wallet notifications, we collect device-specific identifiers required for sending push notifications.
 These identifiers are stored only as long as notification preferences remain active, and the feature can be disabled whenever you choose.

+## Your Rights

 Firstly, please note that we do not collect Personal Data by default, only when needed or when submitted by you.
-If you submit diagnostic data through optional features, you may request its deletion by contacting us at privacy@adguard-wallet.com.
+If you submit diagnostic data through optional features, you may request its deletion by contacting us at [support@adguard-wallet.com](mailto:support@adguard-wallet.com).

 Your rights associated with the Services are described below.